 When you are in Fremont, you'll notice that it is more blue-collar than most other communities in America.
 49.08% of Fremont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fremont is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Fremont who work in office and administrative support (10.68%), teaching (8.01%), and sales jobs (7.80%).

-Being a small city, Fremont does not have a public transit system used by locals to get to and from work.
+Fremont is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Fremont with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.36% of people over 25 have a bachelor's degree or advanced degree.